marianabeldi/holabelda/content/works/07-nerdearla2020.md

         <p class="content-date">October, 2020</p>
         <h1>Nerdearla 2020</h1>
         <p>During the pandemic, at <a target="_blank" rel="noreferrer" href="https://leniolabs.com/">Leniolabs</a>, we decided to build a Virtual Stand to participate in <a target="_blank" rel="noreferrer" href="http://nerdearla.com/">Nerdearla</a> 2020, an event about science and technology.</p>
         <p>We developed an interactive house to navigate different sections of our company.
-The site was built with Nuxt, SVG and CSS animations.</p>
+It includes an automatic dark mode after 6pm in which different animations will appear.
+The site was built with Nuxt, SVG, and CSS animations.</p>
         <h2>More info:</h2>
         <ul class="music-list">
             <li><a target="_blank" rel="noreferrer" href="https://nerdearla.leniolabs.com/" class="heart">Nerdearla Virtual Stand</a></li>